equetzal/huronOS-build-tools/docs/usage/directives/creating-a-directives-file.md

 AllowUsbStorage=false
 AvailableSoftware=langs/g++|programming/vscode|
 Bookmarks=Codeforces^http://codeforces.com|
-Wallpaper=directives.huronos.org/wallpaper1.png
+Wallpaper=directives.huronOS.org/wallpaper1.png
 WallpaperSha256=somerandomsha
 ```

 # [ Event | Contest ]-Times section
-These sections (if EventConfig and/or ContestConfig is true) define the times that might activate the events and/or the contests, the syntax for specify an event time or a contest time is
+These sections (if EventConfig and/or ContestConfig is true) define the times that might activate the events and/or the contests, the syntax for specifying an event time or a contest time is
 `BeginTime EndTime`

 BeginTime and EndTime must use [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) extended time format relative to the local time.
 Example:`2030-01-10T11:45:01`.